 ECHI data tool

 The ECHI data tool provides data on European health indicators.
 Data can be presented in different layouts: line chart, bar chart, map or table.
 It can be converted into an image or downloaded as a data file.
+The tool allows a multi-selection of indicators.

 - Expert Group on Health Information (EGHI)